Estimated reading time: 3 minutes

 A better understanding of the client leads to higher closing rates.
 How does this happen?

-By training your sales team not only on the product they are selling but also in interpersonal/soft skills, they will be able can develop long term relationships with the client, build more loyalty, and close each deals more through a better understanding of the client’s real needs.
+By training your sales team not only on the product they are selling but also in interpersonal/soft skills, they can develop long-term relationships with the client, build more loyalty, and close each deal more successfully through a better understanding of the client’s actual needs.